DataDog/integrations-core/docs/dev/legacy.md

 #### `check.py`

 The file where your check logic should reside.
-The skeleton function boilerplates an integration class for your integration, including a `check` method where you should place your check logic.
+The skeleton function boilerplates an Integration class for your Integration, including a `check` method where you should place your check logic.

 For example: